OpenStickCommunity/Hardware/Flatbox Rev 5 RGB/README.md

 - Tooling holes = Added by Customer<br/>
 - Confirm Parts Placement = Yes (note 5)<br/>

 Note 4 - Economic assembly is much cheaper on smaller batch runs of 10-30 units.
 Standard assembly will yield less dead on arrival boards but is more expensive to have done.
-On average I expect a 5-10% failure rate on the boards from JLC so please factor in that when making your order.
+On average I expect a 5-10% failure rate on the boards from JLC so please factor that in when making your order.

 Note 5 - This adds around $1 to the total cost of the order and is 100% worth doing as they will check the placement of all SMD parts and make any necessary changes or reach out if there are concerns.
-I cannot stress enough that this is the best $1 you will spend for the piece of mind of not messing up an entire batch.
+I cannot stress enough that this is the best $1 you will spend for the peace of mind of not messing up an entire batch.

 6 - Make sure you have read the terms and conditions of JLCPCB assembly service and then click on the `Confirm` button if you agree <br/>